GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/standalone-editor-tutorial/standalone-editor-tutorial.md

 npm install @googleforcreators/story-editor @googleforcreators/design-system @googleforcreators/migration
 ```

-After that you can use code block given below to scaffold a minimal story editor
+You can use the below code block to scaffold a minimal story editor

 ```jsx
 import {